NDIS Overview

 • Participant: The person eligible for NDIS support.

-• NDIS Plan (Support Plan / Plan): A written agreement outlining a participant’s goals, needs, and funded supports.
+• NDIS Plan: A written agreement outlining a participant’s goals, needs, and funded supports.

-• Provider: Someone who delivers products or services to help participants achieve their goals (e.g., therapy).
+• Provider: Someone who delivers products or services to help participants achieve their goals (e.g., therapist).

 • Supports: Assistance that helps a participant with daily activities and achieving goals.